Salons & Convenings

 The Institute does not publish video, transcripts, or named attribution from Salons.
 Insights surface through subsequent published research, with sourcing handled in accordance with the rules of the convening.

-The three trimester cities are fixed.
-Recurring annual presence in New York, London, and Tokyo is part of how the Institute builds institutional continuity in each region.
-The annual flagship rotates among candidate cities; working and field sessions are convened wherever specific research or external venues warrant.
+The three anchor cities are fixed; recurring annual presence in New York, London, and Tokyo is part of how the Institute builds continuity in each region.
+Working and field sessions are convened wherever specific research warrants.

 Patrons